OriHoch/kamatera-k8s/README.md

 ssh root@your.server.external.ip
 ```

-Following commands should run from the server:
+Following commands should run from the server to setup kube-adm which is then used to setup and manage the cluster:

 ```
 swapoff -a
 echo "127.0.0.1 `hostname`" >> /etc/hosts
-sysctl net.bridge.bridge-nf-call-iptables=1
 apt-get update
 apt-get install -y docker.io apt-transport-https curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | apt-key add -